 Product development engineers and regulatory professionals, this one's for you.
-Recently, I had a chat with Mike Drues, president of Vascular Sciences (who will speak on the topic of designing device labeling at the upcoming MD&M East conference on June 14, 2017), about this topic, and we discussed advice for engineers dealing with it.
+Recently, I had a chat with Mike Drues, president of Vascular Sciences (speaking on the topic of designing device labeling at the MD&M East conference on June 14, 2017), about this topic, and we discussed advice for engineers dealing with it.

 Here's what you need to know and should consider when developing your medical devices.

 Imagine if you had a path to get to market faster, as long as you have your intended use and indications for use defined accurately?
 No one wants to get their terms in a tangle and put the timeliness of a product release and regulatory compliance at risk.

 There's another very important factor you should keep in mind: Your stated intended use will affect your regulatory product classification.
 Now, anyone who has dealt with classifications of medical devices will realize what a big deal this could be.
 "How is this medical device classifed?" is one of the first items you need to figure out as part of your regulatory strategy.
 There will be vast differences in terms of the burden placed on you depending on the classification.

 As an example, let's say you've got a new scalpel you'd like to get to market.
 You'll find if its intended use is stated for cutting of flesh (in general terms), it will be a Class I device, yet if it is stated as being specifically for use on an eyeball, it will be Class III.
 This latter classification leads to a much greater risk to patients, higher regulatory burden--including possible clinical trials--and greater expense to get to market.

 Which brings us to "intended use" and "indications for use"...